UNDIAGNOSED AND MISUNDERSTOOD

 Naomi, 28 (SHEFFIELD)

-As a kid always being the ‘slow’ one.
-The last at the dinner table, the last to be ready for anything, and the last to show up to plans.
-Most people around me believed it was just because I didn’t care when in reality, I cared too much.
-My brain goes 100mph constantly, 24/7.
-It’s always been hard to shut my brain off, unless I’m doing something stimulating like photography, video games or being out with friends.
-Because of this, it’s extremely hard to focus on anything else that doesn’t have the same dopamine release.
+as a kid, i was always the slow one. the last at the dinner table, the last to be ready for anything, the last to show up to plans. most people thought i didn’t care, but i cared too much. my brain runs at 100mph, all the time. it’s hard to switch it off unless i’m doing something that makes it quiet. photography, video games, or being with friends. anything else just doesn’t hit the same.

 AMY, 28 (NORWICH)